pkuszn/feynman-technique-scraper/README.md

 # feynman-technique-scraper

 Use the scraper service to collect words from given websites.
-The app connects with other services to determine the part of speech of collected text, then sentences are entered into the database using the REST API service.
+The app is used in other services to determine the part of speech of collected text, then sentences are entered into the database using the REST API service.
+Basically, program download text from websites and give an output in the form of a list of words.

 ## Requirements